podium-lib/podlet/README.md

 The default encapsulating HTML document used in development mode can be replaced by the `.view()` method of the podlet instance.

-It is advised that one only turns on development mode during local development and keeps it off in production.
+Only turn on development mode during local development and keep it off in production.

 _Example of turning on development mode only in local development:_